akeneo/pim-api-docs/content/getting-started/your-first-tutorial-old/step-1.md

 And that's it! :tada:

-Along with the username and the password we just created, these are your credentials to authenticate yourself when using the API.
+Along with the username and the password we just created, these are your credentials to authenticate yourself when using the REST API.

-::: panel-link And now, let's configure the tool that will make the API request [The Postman set up](/getting-started/your-first-tutorial-old/step-2.html)
+::: panel-link And now, let's configure the tool that will make the REST API request [The Postman set up](/getting-started/your-first-tutorial-old/step-2.html)
 :::

 ### By command line for v1.7 PIM only